pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Check enum values integer/number
-- Enum values must of same type, eg. all string or floats
+- @NoAutoTests annotation for service
 - Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
-- @NoAutoTests annotation for service
 - AllowForEveryone annotation
 - AllowForRole(s)() annotation
 - AllowForSelf